toolleeo/cli-apps/README.md

 * [brightnessctl](https://github.com/Hummer12007/brightnessctl) - Read and control device brightness.
 Devices, by default, include backlight and LEDs - searched for in corresponding classes.
 * [checksum.sh](https://checksum.sh/) - Checksum.sh is a simple way to download, review, and verify install scripts.
 If the checksum is OK the script will be printed to stdout, which can be piped to sh or elsewhere.
 * [conspy](http://conspy.sourceforge.net/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."
-* [Devbox](https://github.com/jetpack-io/devbox) - Devbox is a command-line tool that lets you easily create isolated shells and containers by defining the list of packages required by the environment.
 * [fkill-cli](https://github.com/sindresorhus/fkill-cli) - Simple cross-platform process killer.
 * [has](https://github.com/kdabir/has) - Checks presence of various command line tools on the PATH and reports their installed version.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.